PaulMiguelSec/Incident-Response-Scenario/README.md

 ### Recommendations

 1. **Enhance Monitoring**:
+   - Detection for unauthorized use of PowerShell, including Invoke-WebRequest, is already in place and triggered the investigation.
-   - Create detection rules for unauthorized archiving tools and large file transfers.
+   - Create detection rules for unusual file archiving activity, such as using tools like 7z.exe on sensitive file paths.
+   - Identify suspicious network connections by flagging high-risk domains or IPs.
+   - Monitor for frequent or large file transfers to detect potential data exfiltration.

 2. **User Education**:
    - Train users to recognize suspicious activity.